francomar12/mssql-data-of-trips/README.md

   - In order to create the view exec the correspondent script

     Views folder
+    - group_datatrips.sql (A view that gets all similar trips grouped)
-    - wee_trp_avg_rgn.sql
+    - wee_trp_avg_rgn.sql (A view that gets the average)

-  - Using several tools the user can call a SELECT clause over that view and filter the wished region to look up the value of the average.
+  - Using several tools the user can call a SELECT clause over these views and filter the wished field values or look up the value of the average.

 If a functionality different from a view is necessary, the solution also have a scalar valued function.
-When this function is invocated it returns the avg value, to invocate the function pass the value of the region wished.
   - Execute the correspondent script to create the function

     Functions folder
     - get_wee_avg_trp_rgn.sql

+When this function is invocated it returns the avg value, to invocate the function pass the value of the region wished.
+For example:
+SELECT	dbo.get_wee_avg_trp_rgn('Turin')

 Status Notification